-So the present isn’t just the present, it is also the past.
-And whatever the future may hold, it is held here and nowhere else.
-“Living in the present” is often idealized as a goal of spiritual attainment, won by the person who gains full insight into the apparent non-existence of both past and future.
-He aspires to remain focused on the only reality there is: the one happening right now.
-But even those who promote such present focus have to admit that there is a brute-like staring at the moment that is the precise opposite of waking up to the richness of the present.
-After all, we regard the person who forgets the lessons of yesterday and fails to provide for the morrow as singularly unenlightened.
+So, in a paradoxical sense, the present isn’t just the present, it is also the past.
+And whatever the future may hold, it is held here in the present, and nowhere else.
+“Living in the present,” often idealized as a goal of spiritual attainment, won by the person who gains full insight into the apparent non-existence of both past and future, is not as easy as its sounds.
+Even those who promote such present focus must acknowledge the danger of falling into a brute-like, dim-witted fixation on the moment, and one that is the precise opposite of waking up to the richness of the present.
+After all, we regard the person who forgets the lessons of yesterday and fails to provide for the morrow as singularly foolish.

-Amateur sages never tire of reminding us that he who forgets the past is doomed to repeat it.
-But again, one reason for this is that past and future are not equally “non-present.”
+The point that needs to be grasped is that past and future are not equally “non-present.”
 The future is quite literally illusory, and the past, in the final analysis, is not really absent at all.
 The future, as future, never truly comes; metaphysically speaking, it is nothing but the present promise of the fruition of the energies of the past.
-If it pretends to be more than that, it is fiction – future fiction.
+If, as very often occurs, it pretends to be more than that, it turns into fiction – future fiction.

-But there is a way to live in the present that makes it transparent to the past, a past that is pondered and contemplated, which germinates and nourishes – not through nostalgia or wistful reminiscence, but through discerning appropriation.
+But the wise have always taught that there is a way to live in the present that makes it transparent to the past, a past that is pondered and contemplated, which germinates and nourishes – not through nostalgia or wistful reminiscence, but through discerning appropriation.
 We must work hard not to forget the past, and even more not to misremember it; such effort constitutes the lion’s share of what we call education.
-But building pipe-dreams about the future is easy, for we’re making it all up to begin with.
+Building pipe-dreams about the future is easy, for we’re making it all up to begin with.
 It’s child’s play.
 Those addicted to it refuse to face the present as adults, and thus cannot acknowledge its multiple roots in our extraordinary past.

 We have a hard time holding on to the past not because of its evanescence, but precisely because it is so resistantly real and heavy with fact.
-The future, in contrast, is easy to engineer, for it always slips away just before the hard work of making it real begins.
-True wisdom calls us to focus on the present in the light of the best of the past – to contemplate the multiple present dimensions of reality within us and beyond us, and so gather into our present moment all the truth, goodness and beauty that earlier ages have bequeathed us.
-The future – whatever it is – will then take care of itself.
+The future, in contrast, is flighty and easy to engineer, for it always slips away just before the hard work of making it real begins.
+True wisdom calls us to focus on the present in the light of the best of the past, and to face reality from a posture well positioned in that which was and still is.
+The future – whatever it turns out to be – will then take care of itself.